hamza94max/Data-structures/README.md

-# Data-stracture-
+# Data-stracture
 data stracture in Java

 **Array**

-Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value
+• Arrays give us the ability to:
+– Store a (potentially large) collection of homogeneous data – Have direct access to any one element in the collection by its position

 **Access the Elements of an Array**
 > String[] cars = {"Volvo", "BMW", "Ford", "Mazda"};
->System.out.println(cars[0]);
+> System.out.println(cars[0]);
->// Outputs Volvo
+> // Outputs Volvo

 **Change an Array Element**